Diversity Makes a Difference

 When available, the chart below will include the male to female distribution among Arizona's faculty.

-The ratio of male to female faculty at Arizona is excellent.
+The ratio of male to female faculty at Arizona is above average.

 Looking to attend a school where you can meet students from all over the United States and the world?